syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridImageColumn

-DataGridImageColumn is derived from DataGridColumn.
-Hence, it inherits all the properties of DataGridColumn.
-It displays image as cell content of a column.
-To create DataGridImageColumn, the property corresponding to the column in the underlying collection must be `ImageSource` type.
+The `DataGridImageColumn` is derived from the `DataGridColumn`.
+Hence, it inherits all the properties of the `DataGridColumn`.
+It displays an image as the cell content of a column.
+To create a `DataGridImageColumn`, the property corresponding to the column in the underlying collection must be `ImageSource` type.

 It is possible to load images in any of the following four ways:

  * **FromFile**: Required to specify the path of the file.
- * **FromResource**: Required to set image as embedded resource.
+ * **FromResource**: Required to set an image as an embedded resource.
- * **FromStream**: Required to load image from byte[] array.
+ * **FromStream**: Required to load an image from the byte[] array.
- * **FromURI**: Required to set image from a web service or website.
+ * **FromURI**: Required to set an image from a web service or website.

 {% highlight xaml tabtitle="MainPage.xaml"%}
 <ContentPage.BindingContext>